 OK, we know — this sounds a bit radical.
 Bringing your own wine (BYOW) to a restaurant might seem a tad gauche, but it’s acceptable at many establishments.

-The Wall Street Journal offers some tips for doing this appropriately.
 Needless to say, you want to call ahead first and make sure it’s OK.
-Even better, wait until you get to know the restaurant staff over a few visits, then politely ask about the restaurant’s policy.
+Even better, wait until you get to know the restaurant staff over a few visits.
+Then, politely ask about the restaurant’s policy.